Neurovascular

 • Free

-Endovascular therapies have evolved significantly within the last decade due in large part to a proliferation of several innovative microsurgical device treatments.
+Endovascular therapies have evolved significantly within the last decade, due in large part to a proliferation of several innovative microsurgical device treatments.
 Conditions such as arteriovenous malformations (AVMs), strokes, aneurysms, carotid artery disease, and intracranial atherosclerotic disease (ICAD) can all be treated with today’s minimally invasive techniques.

-Our other catheter components include an extensive range of jacketing, braiding, and fusing sleeves to create precise micro-catheters capable of reaching narrow treatment sites.
+Our other catheter components include an extensive range of jacketing, braiding, and fusing sleeves to create precise microcatheters capable of reaching narrow treatment sites.
 We also manufacture novel implantable biomaterial products with custom strength and degradation profiles that help clear blocked vessels and save lives.

 Our Team is Your Team

-To learn more about our neurovascular catheter components, biomaterials, or to request a sample, contact us or call today toll-free in the US 1-800-526-3842.
+To learn more about our neurovascular catheter components, biomaterials, or to request a prototype of one of our products, contact us or call today toll-free in the US 1-800-526-3842.
 Internationally, please call +1-803-268-9500.

 • APPLICATIONS

 Neurostimulation – Whether for direct stimulation of nerves or to relieve pain, these applications have been greatly improved through the use of catheters to place neurostimulation and modulator devices more accurately.
 Zeus catheter components are optimized for these device delivery applications.
-Extensive customization is also available giving you more control over key parameters such as pushability, strength, kink resistance, torquability, and lubricity.
+Extensive customization is also available, giving you more control over key parameters such as pushability, strength, kink resistance, torquability, and lubricity.

 • PRODUCTS